snowflakedb/snowflake-connector-net/README.md

 ## Easy logging

-The Easy Logging feature lets you easily specify the log level and the directory in which to save log files in the `sf_client_config.json` configuration file.
+The Easy Logging feature lets you change the log level for all driver classes and add an extra file appender for logs from the driver's classes at runtime.
+You can specify the log levels and the directory in which to save log files in a configuration file (default: `sf_client_config.json`).

-This feature makes tracing of driver's logs easier.
+You typically change log levels only when debugging your application.

 **Note**
 This logging configuration file features supports only the following log levels:

-- DEBUG
+- OFF
 - ERROR
+- WARNING
 - INFO
-- OFF
+- DEBUG
 - TRACE
-- WARNING

 This configuration file uses JSON to define the `log_level` and `log_path` logging parameters, as follows: